-From April 2, 2018 we will be introducing the Alternate Weekly Collection (AWC) system – or fortnightly collections as they are more commonly known.
+Commencing April 2, 2018 we introduced an Alternate Weekly Collection (AWC) system – or fortnightly collections as they are more commonly known.

-This means from this date we will no longer be collecting general waste on a weekly basis.
+This means we are no longer collecting general waste on a weekly basis.
 Instead rubbish will be collected one week and recycling the next week on a rotating basis.

 Most households will be issued with a black wheeled bin.
-This won’t be appropriate for every property though and for those, sack collections will continue.
+This won’t be appropriate for every property though and for those, sack collections will continue (but on a fortnightly basis).

 Your questions answered